AlexChalakov/awesome-generative-ai-companies/readme.md

 Fundraised around $116 - 184M according to [Crunchbase](https://www.crunchbase.com/organization/enveda-therapeutics) and [DealRoom](https://app.dealroom.co/companies/enveda_biosciences)

-- [Woebot Health](https://woebothealth.com/) - "Provides behavioral health solutions and prescriptions for adolescent and postpartum depression.”
+- [Woebot Health](https://woebothealth.com/) - "Provides behavioral health solutions and prescriptions for adolescent and postpartum depression."

 Fundraised around $123 - 123.3MM according to [Crunchbase](https://www.crunchbase.com/organization/woebot-labs) and [DealRoom](https://app.dealroom.co/companies/woebot_health)

-- [Mdclone](https://www.mdclone.com/) - "Provides data in real time to anyone across the healthcare ecosystem in the format they need and with the privacy controls they require, enhancing the usability and access of existing data and reducing costs associated with data aggregation.”
+- [Mdclone](https://www.mdclone.com/) - "Provides data in real time to anyone across the healthcare ecosystem in the format they need and with the privacy controls they require, enhancing the usability and access of existing data and reducing costs associated with data aggregation."

 Fundraised $104MM according to [Crunchbase](https://www.crunchbase.com/organization/mdclone) and [DealRoom](https://app.dealroom.co/companies/mdclone)